ksahlin/ultra/README.md

 #### Dependencies

-Make sure the below listed dependencies are installed (installation links below).
+Make sure the below-listed dependencies are installed (installation links below).
 Versions in parenthesis are suggested as uLTRA has not been tested with earlier versions of these libraries.
-However, uLTRA may also work with earliear versions of these libaries.
+However, uLTRA may also work with earlier versions of these libraries.
 * [parasail](https://github.com/jeffdaily/parasail-python)
 * [pysam](http://pysam.readthedocs.io/en/latest/installation.html) (>= v0.11)
 * dill